The 10 Best Movies on HIV/AIDS

 Common Threads—Stories from the Quilt, 1989: This powerful documentary uses a combination of photo montages, interviews with friends and family members, home movies, and news footage to tell the story of the NAMES Project AIDS Memorial Quilt.

-Paris is Burning, 1990: In a cultural collision, this documentary on the ball culture in New York City was released just six months after Madonna brought international attention to "voguing."
-The film explores the AIDS challenges and racism, transphobia, and homophobia faced by the primarily African-American and Latino communities who were at the heart of drag ball's heyday.
+Paris is Burning, 1990: In a cultural collision, this documentary focusing on the ball culture in New York City was released just six months after Madonna brought international attention to "voguing."
+The film explores the AIDS challenges and racism, transphobia, and homophobia primarily faced by the African-American and Latino communities who were at the heart of drag ball's heyday.

 The Normal Heart, 2014: The rise of the HIV/AIDS crisis is chronicled based on Larry Kramer's semi-autobiographical play of the same name.
 In 1981, a "gay plague" began sweeping through New York City and Kramer's anger at the lack of support from the media and medical community, as well as his fellow members of ACT UP, is palpable.
 The film is a powerful and emotional reminder of the terror of those early days and what a Los Angeles Times review referred to as "a howling call to action."

 Straight Outta Compton, 2015: Nominated for an Academy Award for best original screenplay, this biographical film follows the rise and fall of the gangsta rap group N.W.A., including the AIDS death of member Eric "Eazy-E” Wright in 1985.
-At time of the movie's release, MTV News noted that, "The rap icon’s passing at 31 was an eye-opener for many people who weren’t educated about the disease at the time."
+Upon the movie's release, MTV News noted that, "The rap icon’s passing at 31 was an eye-opener for many people who weren’t educated about the disease at the time."